Ugur-Diktas/order_reporting_system/README.md

 To run the test suite, use the following command: prove -l

+!!
+Beware !!

+Testing the code will reset the database.

 This will run all tests in the `t/` directory and provide a summary of the results.